 Protecting assets from judgements can be challenging enough in today’s increasingly litigious world.
-Sometimes it seems, under US laws, there is no shortage of remedies that creditors or plaintiffs can resort to. in attacking a hapless defendant.
+Sometimes it seems, under US laws, there is no shortage of remedies that creditors or plaintiffs can resort to when attacking a hapless defendant.
 Moreover, with the ever-expanding theories of legal liability, courts increasingly stack the deck in favor of the legal predator.
 All of this leads to an increased need for the business person have an effective strategies.
 But can you engage in asset protection after a lawsuit is filed?

-Oftentimes when this happens, the only viable option available to you would be this.
+Oftentimes, during a lawsuit, the only viable option available to you would be this.
 To establish an asset protection trust and/or an LLC (Limited Liability Company) in an offshore jurisdiction.
 The bottom line?
 It is generally difficult to protect assets domestically after being served with a lawsuit.
 If you want to protect assets after the fact, you will likely have to do it offshore.

 3 Reasons for Offshore Asset Protection